elor/tuvero/doc/reference/errors.md

 Warning: scripts/ui/tab_settings.js: undocumented: 'function init'
 Warning: scripts/ui/tab_settings.js: undocumented: 'function update'
 Warning: scripts/ui/tab_settings.js: > 10 functions: 19
+Warning: scripts/ui/tab_settings.js: line 15, col 57, This function has too many parameters.
+(14)
+Warning: scripts/ui/tab_settings.js: line 16, col 0, Identifier 'Tab_Settings' is not in camel case.
+Warning: scripts/ui/tab_settings.js: line 57, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 68, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 97, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 100, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 105, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 121, col 9, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 123, col 14, Empty block.
+Warning: scripts/ui/tab_settings.js: line 127, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 136, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 142, col 5, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 148, col 9, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 153, col 11, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 158, col 11, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 166, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 208, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 211, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 216, col 7, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 229, col 5, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 233, col 5, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 274, col 9, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 276, col 9, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 299, col 9, Do not use 'new' for side effects.
+Warning: scripts/ui/tab_settings.js: line 355, col 0, Identifier 'Tab_Settings' is not in camel case.
+Warning: scripts/ui/tab_settings.js: line 356, col 0, Identifier 'Tab_Settings' is not in camel case.
+Warning: scripts/ui/tab_settings.js: line 356, col 0, Identifier 'Tab_Settings' is not in camel case.
+Warning: scripts/ui/tab_settings.js: line 357, col 0, Identifier 'Tab_Settings' is not in camel case.
+Warning: scripts/ui/tab_settings.js: line 146, col 73, 'response' is defined but never used.
+Warning: scripts/ui/tab_settings.js: line 146, col 65, 'status' is defined but never used.
+Warning: scripts/ui/tab_settings.js: line 162, col 11, 'content' is defined but never used.
+Warning: scripts/ui/tab_settings.js: line 162, col 20, 'i' is defined but never used.
 Warning: scripts/ui/tabs.js: undocumented: 'Tabs = function'
 Warning: scripts/ui/tabs.js: undocumented: 'this.updateOpts = function'
 Warning: scripts/ui/tabs.js: undocumented: 'this.hide = function'